angganurf/VenosStakify/README.md

-# Shadow Frontend
+# Venos Stakify Frontend

-This project contains the main features of the shadow application.
+This project contains the main features of the vebis stakify application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.